 VHA is accredited for a second three-year term.

 2005 – 2006 VHA celebrates its 80th anniversary and launches its Heroes in the Home award to recognize family members and friends who provide extraordinary home care to loved ones.

 2009 COTA Health’s Rehabilitation Services–which includes physiotherapy, occupational therapy, speech-language pathology, social work services and diet and nutritional services– joins the VHA family to become VHA Rehab Solutions.

 VHA earns accreditation status from Accreditation Canada for a third time.

 2011 VHA moves its head office to 30 Soudan Avenue, Suite 500.
 Its tagline is changed to “Creating More Independence” to better reflect what we provide to clients.
 After an in-depth analysis of our history and future aspirations as an organization, VHA revitalizes its Vision, Mission and Core Beliefs.

-2012 Accredited with Exemplary Standing by Accreditation Canada for a second consecutive time.
+2012 Accredited with Exemplary Standing by Accreditation Canada.

 2014 Introduces the Client and Family Voice, including creation of a Client and Carer Advisory Council.
 As a community care trailblazer in incorporating client and family insights, VHA begins speaking on the experience at conferences and, in 2015, is asked to advise other home care organizations on creating similar programs.